AnastasiaNilsson/PGP/README.md

 # PGP
-Labs for the Post Graduate Program at Salt
+Labs for the Post Graduate Program at Salt.

+To keep things concise, each lab will be created in its own branch.